Why should you take better care of yourself?

 M: Measurable

 It’s hard to know if you’ve reached your goal if you can’t track your progress.
 Consider putting a number on your goal.
-For example, 3 times a week, 15 minutes a day, every second weekend.
+For example: 3 times a week, or 15 minutes a day, or every second weekend.
 Whatever your goal, make sure you can count it.

 Try adding checkmarks to the family calendar after every walk.
 Or print this one created by Meant2Prevent.
 Putting goals in a place where everyone sees them makes everyone accountable.